discordianfish/katacoda-scenarios/latency-at-quickstart/step2.md

 minute.

 The configuration already includes the Token you created in the previous step.
+If you generated the config without being logged in, you need to manually add the Token you created in the last step.

 Now click on *Copy* to copy the configuration.